Skip to content

 Raya Restaurant in Phuket Town

 Raya Restaurant is a unique restaurant combining all the right ingredients to make it a perfect local experience.
-They serve great food, reasonable price, and a superb setting in an old Thai house kept just the way it has always been, with no excessive renovation but well maintained.
+They serve great food, reasonable prices, and a superb setting in an old Thai house kept just the way it has always been, with no excessive renovation but well maintained.
 Raya is unpretentious and straightforward; it feels like being invited to a Thai home for lunch or dinner.

 Read More!